olivercreativeworks/testing_js_docs/README.md

 A project to test out jsdocs.

 Use npm to add jsdocs to the project.
-Run jsdocs and pass the src folder to generate documentation (use npm run src).

-Open the index.html in the browser to see the generated docs.
-You can use wslview if running it from Windows Subsystem for Linux (WSL).
+Find installation instructions here: https://github.com/jsdoc/jsdoc

+The package.json file has a script defined called "myJsdoc", which runs jsdoc.
+Use it like this: npm run myJsdoc src

+That will create a folder called "out", which will contain html pages based on the jsdocs of the files in your src folder.

+To view the html you can open the files in the browser.
+For example, if you're using Windows Subsystem for Lunux (WSL). you can run this command from within the out folder: wslview index.html

+Here is the website where you can learn more about jsdocs: https://jsdoc.app/